Amankrah/Amankrah/README.md

 - 👋 Hi, I’m @Amankrah
 - 👀 I’m interested in ...
-DeFi and HealthTech
+AI, BlockChain and AgriNutritional Tech
-- 🌱 I’m currently building ...
-HealthTech app which integrate blockchain
+- 🌱 I have been building ... @Dish365 a lot of Decision Support Systems for Companies and Government projects
-- 💞️ I’m looking to collaborate on ... any developer interested in Crypto and Health
+- 💞️ I’m happy to collaborate with ... any developer interested in building intellegent Decision Support Systems
-- 📫 How to reach me ... ammankrahkwofie354@gmail.com
+- 📫 How to reach me ... ammankrahkwofie354@gmail.com || https://www.linkedin.com/in/eakwofie/

 <!---
 Amankrah/Amankrah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.